Chelato Uclés: Comeback

-After the defeat suffered by Honduras at the hands of Guatemala (0-1): The sport press, the federation, and soccer fans panicked, they saw another failure on the horizon.
+After the defeat suffered by Honduras at the hands of Guatemala (0-1): The sport press, the federation, and football fans panicked, they saw another failure on the horizon.
 Chelato Ucles returned.
 Rafael Leonardo Callejas offered him the coaching position once more, and Chelato accepted.

 He was asked if the situation could be restored with the national team facing elimination against Costa Rica.
 To what Chelato responded "In 33 days much can be done."
 And that "Is not impossible to win against to Costa Rica."
 He also added that if he qualified Honduras to the next round, he would be elected president.

 After having accepted the coaching position, Chelato prepared the team in Miami.
 He made a series of line up changes, and played a preparation game against Haiti, then headed for San Pedro Sula to face the ‘Ticos.’—In the end; things did not go well for Chelato Ucles and his team.
 They were eliminated by Costa Rica in the final match.
 The press blamed Chelato, for dismantling the team with only 33 days left for a crucial match.
 Chelato on the other hand, blamed the federation and Bora Milutinovic, and the federation blamed the press.

 After the elimination of Honduras from Germany 2006; Chelato stayed in control of the Honduras.
-The country did not want to know nothing of soccer, after so much frustration the people retired from the stadiums.
+The country did not want to know nothing about football, after so much frustration the people retired from the stadiums.
 Chelato noticed that and quietly prepared the team for next tournament; (Copa UNCAF 2005).

 For this competition Ucles called a mixture of young and experienced players like: Wilmer Velásquez, and Milton Núñez, as well as; Carlos Moran and Marvin Chávez among others.
 In this tournament Chelato did a lot better than in the previous one; taking Honduras to the championship game against Costa Rica.
 He lost the final through penalty kicks, but qualified to the Gold Cup 2005 nonetheless.

 In the 2005 Gold Cup played in the United States, Honduras beat teams like: Colombia, Panama, and Costa Rica, arriving at semifinal instances.
 Nevertheless, the Catrachos were defeated by the United States by score of 2–1, finishing in third place of the tournament.
-This was the last soccer competition for Chelato Uclès.
+This was the last competition for Chelato Uclès.
 Then he retired and dedicated himself to politics.

 In 2007, he was signed by Marathón again.

 In 2010, Chelato Uclés was appointed national team manager of Belize in a bid to qualify for Brazil 2014.

 In May 2012, he was made technical director of Real España for a second time, only to resign at the end of September 2012 citing internal problems and bad results.

 Health

 In August 2015 Chelato Uclés, who was suffering from diabetes, was hospitalized to undergo a foot operation.
 He was granted a monthly 2200 dollar pension by Honduran Congress to challenge his disease and financial problems.
 He had been a member of Congress from 2006 to 2010.
-He died on April 28, 2021, at the age of 80.
+He died on 28 April 2021, at the age of 80.